psychemedia/sin-eater-resources/src/_missed_opportunities_pre-1830.md

 >" tive of religious reflections.
 To this
 >" hour the bier is carried by the next of
 >" kin, a custom considered as the highest
->respect that filial piety can pay to the
+>" respect that filial piety can pay to the
 >" deceased.
 Among the Welsh it was
 >" reckoned fortunate, if it should rain
 >" while they were carrying him to church,